 Phosphorus is a major structural component of bone in the form of a calcium phosphate salt called hydroxyapatite.
 Phospholipids (e.g., phosphatidylcholine) are major structural components of cell membranes.
 All energy production and storage are dependent on phosphorylated compounds, such as adenosine triphosphate (ATP) and creatine phosphate.
 Nucleic acids (DNA and RNA), which are responsible for the storage and transmission of genetic information, are long chains of phosphate-containing molecules.
 A number of enzymes, hormones, and cell-signaling molecules depend on phosphorylation for their activation.
-Phosphorus also helps to maintain normal acid-base balance (pH) by acting as one of the body's most important buffers.
-Additionally, the phosphorus-containing molecule 2,3-diphosphoglycerate (2,3-DPG) binds to hemoglobin in red blood cells and affects oxygen delivery to the tissues of the body (1).
+Phosphorus also helps maintain normal acid-base balance (pH) by acting as one of the body's most important buffers.
+Additionally, the phosphorus-containing molecule 2,3-diphosphoglycerate (2,3-DPG) binds to hemoglobin in red blood cells and regulates oxygen delivery to the tissues of the body (1).

 |Recommended Dietary Allowance (RDA) for Phosphorus|

 |Infants||0-6 months||100 (AI)||100 (AI)|

 |Infants||7-12 months||275 (AI)||275 (AI)|

 |Pregnancy||18 years and younger||-||1,250|

 |Breast-feeding||19 years and older||-||700|